Moral injury: Prisons

+Detainees

+Detainees "may be especially vulnerable to moral injury-related mental health difficulties".
+Societal shame attached to crimes like murder or sexual assault may cause moral injury.
+Being found guilty by a jury or the court of public opinion can be morally injurious.
+Crimes committed while having diminished capacity, while mentally impaired, being voluntarily under the influence of substances, or following grooming may lead to internal conflict and moral injury if the offender feels their actions were wrong.

+Detainees may avoid care for moral injury because of stigma, mistrust of healthcare providers, or a fear of self-incrimination.

+Executions

+Executions can cause prison staff and executioners to experience psychological stress similar to veterans after war.

+Psychology

 Brett Litz and colleagues define moral injury as "perpetrating, failing to prevent, bearing witness to, or learning about acts that transgress deeply held moral beliefs and expectations."
 Litz and colleagues focus on the cognitive, behavioral, and emotional aspects of moral injury, positing that cognitive dissonance occurs after a perceived moral transgression resulting in stable internal global attributions of blame, followed by the experience of shame, guilt, or anxiety, causing the individual to withdraw from others.
 The result is increased risk of suicide due to demoralization, self-harming, and self-handicapping behaviors.

 Psychological risk factors which make an individual more prone to moral injury include neuroticism and shame-proneness.
-Protective factors include self-esteem, forgiving supports, and belief in the just-world hypothesis.
+Protective factors include self-esteem, forgiving supports, and belief in the just-world fallacy.

-Social, cultural and political perspective
+Sociology

-Research by anthropologist Tine Molendijk integrates insights from psychology, philosophy, theology and social sciences to achieve a holistic understand of not only the psychological but also the ethical, spiritual/existential, organizational, political and societal dimensions of moral injury.
-Her research has shown that as unresolved conflicts at the political level create potentially morally injurious situations for soldiers on the ground, "experiences of institutional betrayal" and "a resultant search for reparations" by veterans can also be part of moral injury.
-It further demonstrates that not only public condemnation of veterans, but public heroification, too, may contribute to moral injury, given that both are generally experienced by veterans as alienating distortions of their war experience, meaning that both may entail an "injustice" being done to the experience.
+Anthropologist Tine Molendijk's transdisciplinary research has shown that as unresolved conflicts at the political level create potentially morally injurious situations for soldiers on the ground, "experiences of institutional betrayal" and "a resultant search for reparations" by veterans can also be part of moral injury.
+She further demonstrates that not only public condemnation of veterans, but public heroification, too, may contribute to moral injury, given that both are generally experienced by veterans as alienating distortions of their war experience, meaning that both may entail an "injustice" being done to the experience.

 As the causes of moral injury lie not only in the individual but also at the organizational, political and societal levels, Molendijk further argues, solutions should be sought at these levels as well.
 The practical implications of a holistic approach to moral injury, for instance, include that we need 'a more elaborate moral vocabulary, the decision-making framework of the Just War Tradition, and purification and reintegration practices'.

-Spiritual perspective
+Theology

-Rita Nakashima Brock and Gabriella Lettini emphasize moral injury as "…souls in anguish, not a psychological disorder."
+Rita Nakashima Brock and Gabriella Lettini emphasize moral injury as "...souls in anguish, not a psychological disorder."
 This occurs when veterans struggle with a lost sense of humanity after transgressing deeply held moral beliefs.
 The Soul Repair Center at Brite Divinity School is dedicated to addressing moral injury from this spiritual perspective.